-New research conducted has found one in seven, or 14.6% of London’s workforce has decided to ‘do it alone’ and work from home.
-This ‘do it alone’ concept is part of a growing trend.
-No more bumping into selfish passengers on the tube, standing at armpit height and confronting those who refuse to offer those in need of a seat.
+New research conducted has found one in seven – or 14.6% – of London’s workforce has decided to ‘do it alone’ and work from home.
+This is part of a growing trend where no one wants to squish into a packed train carriage on the morning and evening commute, standing at armpit height and confronting those who refuse to offer those in need of a seat.

 Though the trend is rising, homeworkers in the public sector is less common, with only 8% in health and 7.1% in education working from home.
 Private sectors seem to have a greater majority of those who work from home and those who do are generally associated with occupational seniority as one in five managers work from home, a staggering 20% of homeworkers.

 A quote taken from the General Secretary, Frances O’Grady, of the TUC has said: